hardyman123/Flixters/README.md

 ## Notes

 It was difficult debugging features like getting the movies to load from the API.
 I also had difficulty in formatting the app because the text would overlap my images and some images would have large gaps between each other.
+Finally I kept getting the wrong placeholder image to show up, but was able to fix it after finding that the GlideApp was renamed as Glide.

 ## Open-source libraries used